aidtopia/AidtopiaSerialAudio/extras/serial_audio_players.md

 Documentation is fragmented, poorly translated, incomplete, and sometimes inaccurate.
 There are many libraries out there, some of which are pretty good, but usually just for one or two specific versions.

 When purchasing a serial audio player, it can be difficult to know exactly which one you'll get.
-My goal is to produce more complete documentation for these boards, and to offer a library that adapts to the quirks of whatever module you insert into your project.
+My goal is to produce more complete documentation for these boards, and to offer a library that adapts to the quirks of whichever module you drop into your project.
 I want an easy-to-use interface, without delays, that robustly handles these modules, regardless of which one you plug into your project.

 ### Audio Modules